arp242/trackwall/README.markdown

 	http://127.0.0.53:80/some_script.js

-dnsblock also runs a HTTP server at `127.0.0.53:80` which will:
+dnsblock also runs a HTTP server at `127.0.0.53:80` which will either:

-- Serve some no-ops for some common scripts so webpages don't error out (Google Analytics, AddThis).
+1. Serve some no-ops for some common scripts so web pages don't error out (Google Analytics, AddThis).
-- Serve a simply 0-byte response with a guessed Content-Type
+2. Serve an simple HTML or JS page informing the user that this request is blocked.
+This is a useful so that you don't have to guess *why* a request doesn't work and to keep the error log clutter-free.

 ChangeLog
 =========